 So you got repeat offenders.

-You know, if if we're not going to be able to debate DACA, and if they don't like the wall that's gonna be built, and they don't want to end chain migration or end the visa lottery, can we at least get the people that are committing violent crimes, drug offenses, uh out of the country?
+You know, if we're not going to be able to debate DACA, and if they don't like the wall that's going to be built, and they don't want to end chain migration or end the visa lottery, can we at least get the people that are committing violent crimes, drug offenses, out of the country?

 Can we at least start there?

-Well, it did lead to the arrest of two hundred and thirty-two illegal immigrants in the Bay Area, a hundred and eighty of which I said were either convicted criminals, had been issued a final order of removal and failed to deport the depart the U.S. or had been previously removed from the country and had come back illegally.
+Well, it did lead to the arrest of 232 illegal immigrants in the Bay Area, 180 of which ICED were either convicted criminals, had been issued a final order of removal and failed to depart the U.S., or had been previously removed from the country and had come back illegally.

 And by the way, the arrests included 115 who had prior felony convictions for serious or violent offenses, such as child sex crimes or weapons charges or assault charges, or had past convictions for significant multiple misdemeanors.